Improved Graph Clustering: The Generalized Stochastic Blockmodel

 \section{The Generalized Stochastic Blockmodel}

-While our algorithm above is derived as a relaxation of ML for the standard stochastic blockmodel, we establish performance guarantees in a much more general setting, which is defined by six parameters $ n_1 $, $ n_2 $, $ r $, $ K $, $ p $ and $ q $; it is described below.
+While our algorithm above is derived as a relaxation of ML estimator for the standard stochastic blockmodel, we establish performance guarantees in a much more general setting.
+The model is described below, which is defined by six parameters $ n $, $ n_1 $, $ r $, $ K $, $ p $ and $ q $.

-\begin{defn}[Generalized Stochastic Blockmodel (\gpp)] If $ p>q $ ($ p<q $, resp.), consider a random graph generated as follows: The $ n=n_1 + n_2 $ nodes are divided into two sets $ V_1 $ and $ V_2 $.
+\begin{defn}[Generalized Stochastic Blockmodel (\gpp)] The $ n=n_1 + n_2 $ nodes are divided into two sets $ V_1 $ and $ V_2 $.
 The $n_1$ nodes in $ V_1 $ are further partitioned into $r$ disjoint sets, which we will refer to as the ``true" clusters.
 Let $K$ be the {\em minimum size} of a true cluster.
-For every pair of nodes $i,j$ that belong to the same true cluster, edge $(i,j)$ is present in the graph with probability that is {\em at least} (at most, resp.) $p$, while for every pair where the nodes are in different clusters the edge is present with probability {\em at most} (at least, resp.) $q$.
-The other $ n_2 $ nodes in $ V_2 $ are not in any cluster (we will call them outliers); for each $ i\in V_2 $ and $ j\in V_1 \cup V_2 $, there is an edge between the pair $ i,j $ with probability {\em at most} (at least, resp.) $ q $. \end{defn}
+If $ p>q $, consider a random graph generated as follows: For every pair of nodes $i,j$ that belong to the same true cluster, edge $(i,j)$ is present in the graph with probability that is {\em at least} $p$, while for every pair where the nodes are in different clusters the edge is present with probability {\em at most} $q$.
+The other $ n_2 $ nodes in $ V_2 $ are not in any cluster (we will call them unaffiliated nodes); for each $ i\in V_2 $ and $ j\in V_1 \cup V_2 $, there is an edge between the pair $ i,j $ with probability {\em at most} $ q $.
+If $ p<q $, then the graph is generated similarly as above, except that the probability of an in-cluster edge is \emph{at most} $ p $, while the probability of other edges is \emph{at least} $ q $.
+Note that it is implicit that $ r\ge 1 $, $ K\ge 1 $ and $ n\ge n_1 \ge rK $. \end{defn}

-\begin{defn}[Semi-random \gpp] On a graph generated from \gpp with $ p>q $ ($ p<q $, resp.), an adversary is allowed to arbitrarily (a) add (remove, resp.) edges between nodes in the same true cluster, and (b) remove (add, resp.) edges between pairs of nodes if they are in different clusters, or if at least one of them is an outlier in $ V_2 $. \end{defn}
+\begin{defn}[Semi-random \gpp] On a graph generated from \gpp with $ p>q $ ($ p<q $, resp.), an adversary is allowed to arbitrarily (a) add (remove, resp.) edges between pairs of nodes in the same true cluster, and (b) remove (add, resp.) edges between pairs of nodes if they are in different clusters, or if at least one of them is an unaffiliated node in $ V_2 $. \end{defn}

 The {\bf objective} is to find the underlying true clusters, given the graph generated from the semi-random \gpp.